 Check out the programs below to learn more about what Kitsap Harvest is doing in the community and how we are increasing food access for our neighbors in need.

 Ready to become a volunteer?
-Visit our Volunteer Opportunities page to learn more and sign up!
+Check out our program opportunities page to learn more and sign up!

 Are you a food access organization interested in receiving food from Kitsap Harvest?
 Contact the Program Coordinator for more information!